 3 – We’re not one of the Big 4 – True.
 But no one’s suggesting you need to invest in the sort of advanced tech that the Big 4 are adopting.
 That’s a whole different ball game.

 4 – Our clients don’t care – Possibly correct.
 But as I have explained on this blog before, whilst your current clients may not care what software and tech you use, prospective clients may have a very different attitude.
-This especially likely if your competitors have evolved lower cost bases for compliance work due to their investment in new tech.
+This is especially likely if your competitors have evolved lower cost bases for compliance work due to their investment in new tech.

 5 – The senior partner retires soon – Ah yes.
 The partner who resists investment as it means less money available for their retirement.
 On the other hand, old fashioned practices are less investable and secure lower multiples when they come to be sold.

 6 – It’s too hard to choose – An understandable EXCUSE.
 So stop thinking that you have to research all possible options.
 Identify what features are crucial and then make a choice – just as you would if you were buying a new car or a new washing machine.
 This is much better than doing nothing.

 7 – We don’t know where to start – Ok.
 Anywhere is better than nowhere.
 Most firms start with a cloud bookkeeping system – maybe one used by a large number of their clients.
 Or they ask around to find what other comparable sized firms are using for their own finances.
 That’s a good place to start.

 8 – Our staff don’t care – A common excuse that reflects the views of some older staff who may not relish the idea of having to start doing things a new way.
 Younger staff are more inclined to find the idea of new tech to be appealing.
 And modern practices tend to find it easier to recruit than do the ‘old fashioned’ ones.